Bandwidth/python-sdk/docs/RecordingsApi.md

 Get Transcription

 Downloads the specified transcription.
 If the recording was multi-channel, then there will be 2 transcripts.
 The caller/called party transcript will be the first item while [`<PlayAudio>`](/docs/voice/bxml/playAudio) and [`<SpeakSentence>`](/docs/voice/bxml/speakSentence) transcript will be the second item.
 During a [`<Transfer>`](/docs/voice/bxml/transfer) the A-leg transcript will be the first item while the B-leg transcript will be the second item.

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth